 of the Cambrian Fauna: see the image here

 for having an idea.
-It's immediately recognizable the bizarre shrimp-like animal in the center, by far the biggest creature in this fauna, and arguably the top predator.
+The bizarre shrimp-like animal in the center is immediately recognisable, by far the biggest creature in this fauna, and arguably the top predator.
 It is called Anomalocaris

 (meaning "bizarre shrimp

-" indeed), and was a distant relative of arthropods with no articulated legs but with the same composed eyes of the Trilobites.
+" indeed — it's a coincidence as the name was invented for one "arm", that was mistaken for separate organism), and was a distant relative of arthropods with no articulated legs but with the same compound eyes of the trilobites.
 Of course it is the most portrayed Cambrian animal in documentaries and illustrations, classicaly mentioned as "the first prehistoric monster ever appeared on Earth

 ".
-Actually, if alive today, the "terrible" anomalocarid would appear as a really narmy thing
+Actually, if alive today, the "terrible" anomalocaridid would appear as a really narmy thing

 .
 Creatures like Hallucigenia